Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Problem Formulation

-We consider estimators based on {\em unsupervised} and {\em supervised} algorithms: \begin{itemize} \item Unsupervised: In this case the node arrival order estimator does not assume any knowledge of arrival order of some nodes.
-Since the estimator should designed incorporating intricacies of a graph model, the results of unsupervised estimator will be purely based on the assumption that the graph model fits well the real-world network under consideration.
+We consider estimators based on {\em unsupervised} and {\em semi-supervised} learning paradigms: \begin{itemize}[leftmargin= 2ex,topsep=0 ex] \item Unsupervised: In this case, the estimator does not have access to any information of the node arrival orders.
+Its results will be based only on the assumption that the graph model fits well the real-world network under consideration.
+In Section~\ref{sec:formln} we formulate an optimization problem for unsupervised learning and in Section~\ref{sec:approx_opt_soln} we provide approximate solutions of the optimization.

-\item Supervised: In some of the real-world networks, partial information of the order of nodes is known.
-Taking this information into account would help the estimator to more tailor towards the real-data.
-We call such information as {\em perfect pairs}, that exists with probability $1$.
-The estimator learns the partial orders in the data without violating the perfect pairs. \end{itemize}
+\item Semi-supervised: In some of the real-world networks, partial information of the order of nodes is available - for some of the node pairs $u,v$, it is revealed to the estimator that node $u$ is arrived earlier than node $v$.
+Such node pairs are termed as {\em perfect pairs}.
+Taking this information into account would help the estimator that is initially based on fixed graph model to adapt to the real-data.
+The semi-supervised estimators introduced in Section~\ref{sec:approx_opt_soln} learn the partial orders in the data without violating the perfect pairs. \end{itemize}